plazolas/laravel/readme.md

-# laravel 5.2 RealState site
+# Laravel 5.2 realstate Site out of the Box

 ## Quick Installation